OfficeDev/Project-Power-BI-Templates/Project for the Web/Readme.md

 1. While logged into Office 365, go to this site: https://web.powerapps.com
-2. On the PowerApps page, you'll find the default Dataverse environment value in the **Environments** section.
+2. On the PowerApps page, you'll find the Dataverse environment value in the **Environments** section.
 For example: **orgde6d15d8**.

 Put the value into the *Dataverse environment* portion of the URL.
 For